alchemydc/musemeter/memory-bank/progress.md

 ## What's Left to Build
 - Add docs for the Ticketmaster API into the memory bank.
 - Rework the search functionality to be less US-centric.
-- Use the Ticketmaster API to provide more information about specific events of interest.
-The user should be able to click into an event of interest to see more detail.
 - Implement the backend services for user authentication, music event discovery, and Spotify integration.
 - Develop the UI for the web and mobile app.
 - Integrate with third-party APIs for music events and Spotify.